kuaniyeung/chat-app/README.md

 - **Fly.io**: A platform for deploying and scaling applications globally.

 - ## Demo
-Explore the [RealTime Chat App](https://chatappwithsocketio.fly.dev/) in action.
+Explore the [Real-Time Chat App](https://chatappwithsocketio.fly.dev/) in action.